-These characteristics should be applied for career progression, in the identification of academic staff positions, and when considering positions which do not have a teaching component where appropriate.
+These characteristics should be applied appropriately when considering positions which do not have a teaching component.

 ASMs

 ASMs are expected to assume responsibility for the quality of their own outcomes insofar as they relate to the dimensions of practice identified below.
 In other areas ASMs should work under the guidance of SASMs or PASMs.